inquiring minds may want to know…

 Since camp is a program of the Ten Oaks Project, we opted to call it Camp Ten Oaks.

-Who are children and youth of LGBTQ+ identities, families and communities?
+Who are children and youth of 2SLGBTQ+ identities, families and communities?

-The Ten Oaks Project defines children and youth of LGBTQ+ identities, families and communities as individuals who identify as lesbian, gay, bisexual, trans, two-spirit and/or queer (LGBTQ+), have a(n) LGBTQ+ parent and/or guardian, and/or who broadly speaking, are connected in some way to LGBTQ+ communities (like having a sibling or relative that identifies as LGBTQ+).
+The Ten Oaks Project defines children and youth of 2SLGBTQ+ identities, families and communities as individuals who identify as two spirit, lesbian, gay, bisexual, trans, and/or queer (2SLGBTQ+), have a(n) 2SLGBTQ+ parent and/or guardian, and/or who broadly speaking, are connected in some way to 2SLGBTQ+ communities (like having a sibling or relative that identifies as 2SLGBTQ+).

 Are there other camps like this?